LiliaFramework/Lilia/docs/docs/libraries/lia.item.md

 **Purpose**

 Registers item definitions for all scripted weapons that are not blacklisted.
-Typically called automatically after modules initialize.
+Called automatically after modules initialise.

 **Parameters**

-* None
+* *None*

 **Realm**